 Reflection

-Saint Paul Catholic Classical School is seeking Substitute teachers to help fulfill the school’s mission to accompany parents on their journey as primary educators to unlock the wonders of God's creation through a comprehensive, faith-based, classical education.
+-Courtesy of Franciscan Media's Saint of the DaySaint Paul Catholic Classical School is seeking an Art Teacher and Substitute teachers to help fulfill the school’s mission to accompany parents on their journey as primary educators to unlock the wonders of God's creation through a comprehensive, faith-based, classical education.
 In communion with the Catholic Church, we foster awareness of each child's dignity as created in the image and likeness of God.
 We strive to form the whole person, which enables each child to seek truth, goodness, and beauty in all things and to grow and live as an instrument of God's love.
 Please visit the Catholic Schools Office of the Diocese of Dallas at www.csodallas.org/apply to see all available positions.

 If you are interested and would like to serve SPCCS, please apply.
 Please send your resume and cover letter to Courtney DeMakas at [email protected].
 Safe Environment Certification also needs to be current, please contact the parish office at 972-235-6105.